-We spoke to Australian career advising expert Russell Johnson, a career planning veteran with CEO-level experience in Australia and the US, to get a fresh perspective on being made redundant, along with some redundancy career tips.
+We spoke to Australian career advise expert Russell Johnson, a career planning veteran with CEO-level experience in Australia and the US, to get a fresh perspective on being made redundant.
+Russell also shared some insightful redundancy career tips.
 Here’s what he had to say.

 - You ‘took a package’ (a voluntary departure),

 - Team or organisational restructure resulted in the elimination of your job (a separation dressed up as redundancy).